iamchrissmith/iamchrissmith.github.io/_posts/2018-11-03-testing-truffle-migrations.markdown

 Truffle migrations serve two purposes:
 1. They setup the clean room environment for your `truffle test`ing.
-2. More importantly, if you want to use Truffle to manage your singleton contracts on test and mainnets, they are how you deploy and potentially upgrade contracts.
+2. More importantly, if you want to use Truffle to manage your singleton contracts on test- and mainnets, they are how you deploy and potentially upgrade contracts.

-It is this second use case that lead me to think about testing truffle migrations.
+It is this second use case that led me to think about testing truffle migrations.
 In most simple Dapp tutorials you only need to launch one contract.
-If it is an ERC-20 token contract, it could be important how it is configured.
+However, even if it is an ERC-20 token contract, it could be important how it is configured.
 If you didn't hard code your `decimalUnits`, `totalSupply`, and `symbol` into your contract, you will have to set those via your constructor when making the new contract call.
 Lets say you have this contract:

 ```javascript
 pragma solidity 0.4.24;